kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## instance methods //L
+Instance methods are all of the methods contained within an object.
+For example if I have Cat class with methods eat() and scratch() and I create an instance of Cat:  Cat bob = new Cat();
+Then instance of Cat bob also has the methods eat() and scratch().

 ## static fields //T
 Static fields are used to share information among multiple objects of a class.
 A static field of a class is often referred to as a class variable because static